5 Mistakes That New Raw Feeders Often Make - The Urban Pet Store

 When it comes to raw meaty bones, knowing which ones to feed is entirely dependent on the dinosaur you're feeding.
 Some dogs will take their time with a raw bone by safely chewing it down at a slow rate, whilst others will literally try to swallow the thing whole (not ideal).

 The key to determining which bones are safe for your dog is learning their eating habits.
-Tara primarily enjoys lamb ribs and beef marrowbones, but will attempt to annihilate a duck neck in one gulp.
+Our German Shepherd, Tara, primarily enjoys lamb ribs and beef marrowbones, but will attempt to annihilate a duck neck in one gulp.

 Going Too Crazy With The Supplements

-That's not to say you should stop giving your 12 year old spaniel their joint tablets, but for younger dogs that take them only for precautionary support, this is a good point to note.
+That's not to say you should stop giving your 12 year old spaniel their much-needed joint tablets, but for younger dogs that take them only for precautionary support, this is a good point to note!

 Don't Make It Complicated

 It's easy to become overwhelmed by the number of options about models to follow, brands to choose, and the amount of work that goes into raw feeding.
-However, feeding raw can be as easy or as complicated as you would like to make it.
+However, feeding raw can be as easy or as complicated as you would like it to be.

 If you'd like to discuss raw feeding in more depth or if you're considering making the transition from kibble, we and your local natural pet store's are always on hand to offer advice.
-Check out The Barking Lot if you're in or around Wetherby, or Stef's Pet Pantry if you're in the Ilkley area!
+Even if you don't intend on buying your raw food from us, get in touch and we will help in any way we can!

 Comments